giovanniguidi/Seq-2-Seq-OCR/README.md

 The project has this structure:

-- base: base classes for data_generator, model, trainer and predictor that are extended
+- base: base classes for data_generator, model, trainer and predictor

 - callbacks: custom callbacks (unused)